How to Alphabetize Words

-Let's imagine that we added another company whose name was all caps like AP.
-This company would place first in the list because it's capitalized and shorter than the rest of the items.
+Let's imagine that we added another company whose name was in all caps like AP.
+This company would place first on the list because it's capitalized and shorter than the rest of the items.
 Our list now looks like this.

 - AP, App, Apple, apple

 Ok, let's add one more word to the madness here.
 What if we wanted to add the word "app" to this list - as in an app on your phone.
 Where would it go?

 It's not in uppercase at all and so it must go after the near duplicate "App" and it's shorter than the next word "Apple" so it must go before that word, consequently, our list now looks like this:

 - AP, App, app, Apple, apple

 Let's add yet one more similar capitalized item to our increasingly complicated little list and find out where it should be sorted.